-HCV ATTRIBUTE Species at Risk - Habitat

-OPERATIONAL MONITORING PROGRAM

-MANAGEMENT Olive-sided Flycatcher Habitat

-OBJECTIVE

-INDICATOR Reserve stand structure in Olive-sided flycatcher habitat

-MONITORING/REP ORTING FREQUENCY MONITORING STRATEGY

-Annual Monitor COSEWIC and NSDLF's websites for

-recovery strategies, actions plans, and/or

-special management practices developed for this species.

-DATA SOURCES COST AND DIFFICULTY

-ACCDC Low - PHP does not yet implement SMP's
+HCV ATTRIBUTE Species at Risk - Habitat OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Olive-sided Flycatcher Habitat INDICATOR Reserve stand structure in Olive-sided flycatcher habitat MONITORING/REPORTING FREQUENCY MONITORING STRATEGY Annual Monitor COSEWIC and NSDLF's websites for recovery strategies, actions plans, and/or special management practices developed for this species.
+DATA SOURCES COST AND DIFFICULTY ACCDC Low - PHP does not yet implement SMP's

 The habitat characteristics of olive-sided flycatcher are minimally impacted by forestry activities due to where they typically inhabit.
+The species prefers tall snags or residual trees for perching and foraging.
 PHP leaves snags throughout its operations and the presence of tall trees can be found in several PHP silviculture treatments (e.g. single selection, group selection, partial cuts, shelterwoods, patch cuts, red spruce management).
-PHP also provides habitat features such as forest edges, openings, and clearcuts.
-Therefore, specific special management practices are deemed to be not necessary at this time and PHP believes there is adequate habitat across the forest management area.
-However, if special management practices are developed by government or other agencies, they will be implemented as applicable to forest management.
+PHP also provides habitat features such as forest edges, openings, and clearcuts, and spruce and fir trees are preferred nest sites.
+Understory thinning may also enhance foraging opportunities.
+Currently, no special management practices exist for this species, but once developed PHP will implement them as applicable to forest management.
 If an active nest is located during regular operational activities, the activity will be stopped and the local DLF Wildlife Biologist will be notified so appropriate measures can be implemented.